erik-adelbert/aoc/2025/README.md

 # Summary

-This repository contains optimized solutions for Advent of Code 2025, implemented in Go with a focus on performance and educational value.
+TThis repository contains optimized solutions for **Advent of Code 2025**, implemented in Go with a focus on performance and educational value.
+This collection runs all days and all parts in about `9ms`.

 ## Quick Navigation